BigSoftVideo/CAVA360VR2.0/docs/README.md

 ```

 These files listed will be in the `_COPIED_TO_BUILD_` folder.
 - The first file is the master 360 video.
 It is an MP4 file.
+See below for recommended resolution, etc.
 - The second file is a synced 2D video.
 It is an MP4 file.
 See our [online video that can help you edit and render synced videos](https://youtu.be/FWZy9PK_ODw).
-- The third file is a transcript as a text file.
+- The third file is a transcript.
-It is a TXT file, but it can be an image as well (PNG).
+It can be a plain text (`TXT`) file, but it can also be an image as well (`PNG` or `JPG`).
+Test to see how they display in CAVA360VR.

 Next steps:
 1. You need to delete those three files, replace them with your own in the same folder, and change the filenames in the `project.txt` to match your filenames.